Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Related works

 \section{Related works}

-The problem of non-parametric regression of a smooth function is one of the most classical in machine learning research.
-Among the numerous approaches introduced in the decades, we summarize the one that better fits our problem.
+The problem of nonparametric regression for a smooth function is one of the most classical problems in statistical learning.
+Among the numerous approaches introduced over the years, we summarize the one that best fits our problem.

 \paragraph{Parametric approaches}